-Different types of hallucinations include:
+Diverse types of hallucinations include:

-Some drugs that can cause hallucinations include:
+Some drugs that cause hallucinations include:

 When a person is under the illusion of a hallucination, they are more likely to perform risky behaviors, which can lead to physical harm or even assault.
-Hallucinations are also often terrifying, and instill fear and panic.
+Hallucinations are also often terrifying and instill fear and panic.
 Even misusing a drug once can cause health issues and disturbing side effects like hallucinations.